Sunday, August 15, 2021

 I know I would not.
 And yet, why?
 What is it about this word — freedom — that I am willing to pay for it with my life?
 Why did our ancestors pay the ultimate price?
 Thousands were executed in 1857 and in the 90 years that followed, tens of thousands lost precious years of youth and health as they were jailed, exiled, stripped of their properties.
 The word gulaam, slave, was used to describe the status of India before we won Independence in 1947.
 It is a question still worth asking: what made us feel enslaved?

-Some thoughts on this question and what comprises freedom in this new essay in The Hindu
+Some thoughts on what comprises freedom in this new essay in The Hindu

 6 comments: